OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Packaging Applications

-There are a variety of tools you can use to package your applications, and as long as you can create supported packages you can deploy your applications with Octopus Deploy.
+There are a variety of tools you can use to package your applications, and as long as you can create supported packages, you can deploy your applications with Octopus Deploy.

 We've created the following tools to help you package your applications: